About Us

 The increased penetration of electronics has triggered a boom in the amount of direct shipments from manufacturers and retailers to individual consumers and is leading to the I-want-it-now economy.
 These direct deliveries exert increased pressure on existing last-mile transportation networks, leading to fragmentation and increased complexity of operations and requiring greater coordination between stakeholders to reach desired service levels (such as 60-minute delivery).

-e-Commerce growth in 2017
+growth in

-Supply Chain cost associate with last-mile
+Supply Chain

 Challenge 3: Policy Strictness